Improving Human Sequential Decision-Making with Reinforcement Learning: Experimental Results

-The disrupted configuration is substantially harder, since participants must adapt to the more counterintuitive understaffed scenario.
+The disrupted configuration is substantially harder, since participants must adapt to the more counter-intuitive understaffed scenario.
 Perhaps as a consequence, participants benefit much more from tips: those in the control group took four rounds to achieve the same level of performance as those shown our tip on the first round.
-Participants shown our tip completed the final round in 37.1 steps, again significantly outperforming participants in the control group ($p < 10^{-4}$), those shown the human-suggested tip ($p = 6\times10^{-3}$), and those shown the tip from the baseline algorithm ($p < 10^{-4}$).
-In the disrupted configuration, the baseline tip actually reduces participant performance, likely by misleading participants.
-More starkly, 19\% of participants shown our tip achieved optimal performance (34 steps) in the final round, compared to less than 1\% in all other conditions---i.e., our tip uniquely helps participants learn to play optimally.\footnote{There were no significant differences in performance across conditions when playing the two fully-staffed rounds in the disrupted configuration.
-Therefore, the relatively worse performance under other conditions reflect the informativeness of alternative tips.}
+Participants shown our tip completed the final round in 37.1 steps, again significantly outperforming participants in the control group ($t(243) = -4.361,~p < 10^{-4}$), those shown the human-suggested tip ($t(246) = -2.52,~p = 6\times10^{-3}$), and those shown the tip from the baseline algorithm ($t(246) = -7.348,~p < 10^{-4}$).
+In the disrupted configuration, the baseline tip actually \textit{reduces} participant performance, likely because participants struggle to operationalize it.
+More starkly, 19\% of participants shown our tip achieved optimal performance (34 steps) in the final round, compared to less than 1\% in all other conditions---i.e., our tip uniquely helps participants learn to play optimally.
+Note that there were no significant differences in performance across conditions when playing the two fully-staffed rounds in the disrupted configuration.
+Therefore, the relatively worse performance under other conditions reflect the informativeness of alternative tips.

-\paragraph*{Shortcomings of alternative tips:} Next, we discuss potential reasons for the success of our tips compared to the others.
-First, the baseline tips likely perform poorly since it blindly tries to mimic the optimal policy rather than focusing on consequential actions.
-Specifically, in the disrupted configuration, the baseline tip ``Sous-chef should plate twice'' suggests actions that occur at the end of the game, after it is too late for participants to significantly improve their performance.
-In contrast, our algorithm focuses on mimicking decisions made by the optimal policy that have long-term benefits---e.g., our tip ``Server should cook twice" frees the sous-chef to plate later in the game.
+\paragraph{Shortcomings of baseline tips.} As noted earlier, this tip tries to mimic the optimal policy rather than focusing on consequential actions; thus, we expect these tips to be less valuable to participants (for improving performance) than our algorithm's tips.
+Participants complied with both the baseline algorithm's tips and our algorithm's tips at similar rates (see Section~\ref{sec:compliance}).

+However, the baseline algorithm's tip is still derived from the optimal policy, so it is surprising that it performs \textit{worse} than the control condition in the disrupted configuration.
+In fact, in Section~\ref{sec:beyondtips}, we show that participants who received our algorithm's tips also learned the strategy encoded in the baseline algorithm's tip; however, participants who received the baseline algorithm's tip did not learn the strategy encoded in our algorithm's tip in both configurations.
+Thus, the problem is not with the \textit{content} of the baseline algorithm's tip, but rather that participants struggle to \textit{operationalize} the baseline tip into their workflow (without knowing our algorithm's tip).